Charles Butt Foundation

 Carlos Maestas Carlos founded Key Ideas nearly 15 years ago at the age of 22.
 It was through some personal pain, spiritual growth, and four mission trips to Africa that he discovered a passion for social impact storytelling.
 Carlos delivers powerful, cinematic-style videos to draw in an audience by capitalizing on emotional connection and impact.
 His work has garnered multiple industry awards, an Emmy Nomination, and has been featured on the British Broadcasting Corporation and Upworthy.
 He also occasionally moonlights as a stand-up comedian, opening once for five-time Emmy award winner and Saturday Night Live alumnus, Dennis Miller.
 Carlos holds a B.A. in Marketing from The University of Texas at San Antonio and an MBA from the University of the Incarnate Word.
 Carlos is married to an SAISD Elementary School Principal.
 They are the proud parents of two boys who attend SAISD schools and a 2 year old daughter Elyse.

-Vice Chair Human Resources
+Governance and Human Resources

 Norton Rose Fulbright